 It’s interesting what looking at an old information source with fresh eyes can turn up.
-While over at my mate, Richard Kilpatrick’s, place yesterday, we got down to talking about BMC and how with a little more time and patience from the Government, allied with the strong leadership of Joe Edwards (who was being groomed to replace Sir George Harriman in the lead-up to the Leyland takeover of 1968), the corporation really did stand a chance of leading a bright future without the interference of Stokes and his men.
+My mate, Richard Kilpatrick, and I got down to talking about BMC and how with a little more time and patience from the Government, allied with the strong leadership of Joe Edwards (who was being groomed to replace Sir George Harriman in the lead-up to the Leyland takeover of 1968), the corporation really did stand a chance of leading a bright future without the interference of Stokes and his men.

 When you look at the image above, it’s clear this is a much smaller car.
 Although we have no real frame of reference for scale, the wheels look like 10in Mini Clubman items and the overall package of this three-door car (not five door, like the 1100 and 1800) is shorter, taller, more supermini shaped.